With the Easy Spares Marketplace™, SIEMENS is taking another step toward digitalization

 What began with the SIEMENS Rail Mall has become the „Easy Spares Marketplace™“ – powered by Rail Mall.

 Siemens Mobility GmbH presented the new marketplace for the first time at the Innotrans international trade show.
 Read the interview about Innotrans and the project with Michael Bitsch, Head of eBusiness at Siemens Mobility Customer Services and Patrick Ganzmann, Partner at valantic CEC Deutschland GmbH.

-The megatrend “digitization” doesn’t step at the rails.
+The megatrend “digitalization” doesn’t step at the rails.
 For more than 160 years, Siemens Mobility has been a leading provider of transport solutions, and it continues to enhance its portfolio with innovations.
-With digitization, Siemens Mobility enables mobility operators around the world to make their infrastructure intelligent, ensure long-term value increase across the whole life cycle, improve passenger comfort, and guarantee availability.
-Currently, Siemens Mobility is presenting a large digitization project: the new Easy Spares Marketplace™.
+With digitalization, Siemens Mobility enables mobility operators around the world to make their infrastructure intelligent, ensure long-term value increase across the whole life cycle, improve passenger comfort, and guarantee availability.
+Currently, Siemens Mobility is presenting a large digitalization project: the new Easy Spares Marketplace™.

 Can you please explain briefly what this is all about?

 The name stands equally for strategy, business model, and platform.
 Under the motto “shaping connected mobility,” we at Siemens Mobility want to network better with digital innovations, for digitalization is fundamentally changing our industry: it improves utilization of vehicles and infrastructures, optimizes operating processes, and reduces work and costs, in addition to helping guarantee availability and long-term value creation across the whole life cycle.